 Applicants were represented before the Board by Steve Vaughn, a licensed surveyor from Little Silences' Rest, Inc. Mr. Vaughn presented a slideshow which contained site plans, building plans, photographs of the site, and offered oral testimony.
-All presentation materials were incorporated into the record.
+The following evidence and testimony was included in his presentation: